LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 ## Public Key references

-Both Verifiable Credential Schema Documents and Verifiable Credentials may include proof sections.
+Both Verifiable Credential Schema documents and Verifiable Credential documents may include proof sections.
 It is expected (though not mandated) that these will often use cryptographic signatures based on the author or issuer's key.

 DSNP Users may announce a Public Key for use in signing these documents by using the [Public Key Announcement](Types/PublicKey.md) with the key type of `assertionMethod`.
 A key announced in this fashion can be referenced using a DSNP URI as follows:
 `dsnp://_dsnpUserId_#_keyId_`